Minimally Invasive Surgery

 - Faster recovery

-- Less pain: a Journal of Veterinary Medicine study demonstrated that dogs that have their spay procedure.
+- Less pain: a Journal of Veterinary Medicine study demonstrated that dogs that have their spay procedure using a laparoscope heal faster and feel better sooner after surgery.

-What Sort of Surgeries Can Be Done as MIS?
+What Sort of Surgeries Can Be Done With A Endoscope?

-- Gastropexy- This surgery prevents dogs’ stomachs from twisting, a condition that can often be fatal.
+- Gastropexy (see below)- This surgery prevents dogs’ stomachs from twisting, a condition that can often be fatal.
 The problem is called gastric torsion.

 - Otoscopy- Surgery/exploration of the ear